Budgeting for university

 Learning how to monitor your finances will help you feel more in control of your money, leaving you free to focus on your studies and all that university life has to offer.

-Drawing up a budget means taking a realistic look at all the money you expect to come in, and the costs you expect to spend it on.
+Drawing up a budget means taking a realistic look at all the money you expect to come in and the costs you expect to spend it on.
 The aim is to balance the budget, keeping both amounts the same – or better still, having money left to spare for emergencies and savings.

-What to include in a student budget?
+What to include in a student budget

 It's always better to overestimate costs and find you have money to spare.
 Once you've worked out your income, start by taking off your essential expenses.
 After that, divide the remaining money by the number of weeks in your academic year.
-Items like food and drink are easier to think of as a weekly cost.
+Items like food and drink are easier to think of as weekly costs.

-Rent: In private accommodation, a tenancy agreement is normally for 12 months.
+In private accommodation, a tenancy agreement is normally for 12 months.
 Our costs are based on the average in the north of England.

-Utility bills: Often included in the cost of university accommodation.
+Often included in the cost of university accommodation.
 Costs here are based on students sharing a privately rented house.

-TV License: If in halls, a student may be liable to pay a TV licence.
+If in halls, a student may be liable to pay a TV licence.
 Check whether you can be covered by your parent's TV licence.

-Mobile and internet: Based on a contract.
+Based on a contract.
 If you have a phone already, SIM-only deals offer better value.

-Insurance: This is often included in the cost of university accommodation.
+This is often included in the cost of university accommodation.

-Travel and transport costs: Again, these will depend on where you live, and the cost of travel home.
+Again, these will depend on where you live, and the cost of travel home.

 Student bank accounts